 - Accounts must maintain a 5% click-through rate (CTR) each month.
 That is a high bar and requires you to continually optimize your account and monitor the click-through rates of each of your ads.

 - Your account needs to have at least one conversion every month.
 That means that you will need to have conversion tracking set up correctly with at least one meaningful goal and that the conversion tracking gets triggered.
 It is best to set up the conversion rules in Google Analytics and then reference it in Google Ads.

 - Your campaign must contain at least 2 ad groups.

 - Each ad group needs to have at least 2 ads in it.

 - Your account must have at least 2 sitelink ad extensions.
-Sitelinks extension appear in your ads as hyperlink that direct users to specific pages of your website.
+Sitelink extensions appear in your ads as a hyperlink that directs users to specific pages of your website.

 Google Grants Keywords Requirements:

 - Each Keyword in your account must have a quality score higher than 2.
 Quality scores range from 1 to 10 and quality scores of 1 and 2 mean the landing pages and ads are not really relevant to what was being searched for.

 - With only a few exceptions, keywords that you set up must be composed of multiple words.

 - You must log in to the account at least monthly

 - You must implement changes to the account at least once every 90 days